Link to Other

 (PDF from PDN Mag)

-Return to Top Some General Class Rules and School/Program/Department Class Policies
+Some General Class Rules & Some School/Program/Department Class Policies

 These rules and policies are also contained in the printed syllabus or course outline you will receive at the start of class.
 Those printed versions will also contain guide-lines, data, and rules that are specific to that class.